NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - HUD scale --> 1
     - Dropdown categories --> Enabled
     - Enable debugging --> Disabled
+- [Token Attacher](https://foundryvtt.com/packages/token-attacher/) - Allows for attaching anything to a token.
+Literally, anything.
+As its most basic, it's useful to attach tokens to other tokens, making it easier to create vehicles, mounts, etc. However, it can be used for tons of things outside of that, including prefabs.
+The more you use it, the more you'll get out of it.
 - [Token Auras](https://foundryvtt.com/packages/token-auras/) - Adds an option for creating auras in the Image tab of a token, similar to Roll20.
 - [Token Health](https://foundryvtt.com/packages/token-health/) - Small module that adds a hotkey to easily apply damage or healing to a given token.
 For me, I configured it to the Enter key.